object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 .. hint::

    Raising exceptions is the subject of :numref:`raising_exceptions`, to which we will turn presently.
-Fur current purposes, it is sufficient to know that iteration is halted when :meth:`~iterator.__next__` executes this line of code:
+For current purposes, it is sufficient to know that iteration is halted when :meth:`~iterator.__next__` executes this line of code: